karinayordi/Virtual_M/README.md

 When no longer needed, you can delete the resource group, virtual machine, and all related resources.
 </p>

-1. On the Overview page for the VM, select the Resource group link.
+1. On the Overview page for the VM, select the **Resource group** link.

 </p>

-2. At the top of the page for the resource group, select Delete resource group.
+2. At the top of the page for the resource group, select **Delete resource group**.

 </p>

 3. A page will open warning you that you are about to delete resources.
-Type the name of the resource group and select Delete to finish deleting the resources and the resource group.
+Type the name of the resource group and select **Delete** to finish deleting the resources and the resource group.

 </p>

 Congrats!
 In this quickstart, you deployed a simple virtual machine, opened a network port for web traffic, and installed a basic web server.